Office Leasing in the Philippines - 10 Tips For Your Search

 8. Building Features and Amenities

 When touring buildings, look beyond the actual space you will be occupying.
 Explore other parts of the building such as the lobby, the number of elevators, parking slots, retail area, and other amenities that it provides its tenants.
-A very important thing as well to check is the security feature of the building.
+A very important thing as well to check is the safety and security features of the building.
 Remember, aside from rent, office buildings also charge common area dues.
-Thus, it only makes sense that you see where this will go.
+Thus, it only makes sense that you see where these will go.